PiInTheSky/pits/README.md

-PITS - Tracker software for the PITS board, for use in High Altitude Ballooning.
+# PITS - HAB Tracker software for the PITS boards #

-Created by Dave Akerman (dave@daveakerman.com)
+Created by Dave Akerman (dave@sccs.co.uk)

 This software is written for the PITS Zero with Pi Zero, PITS+ with the various A+/B+ models, and the original PITS with the Pi A/B boards.